The issue of child safety is crucial. Most people would undoubtedly agree on this.

 The Bravo Trio Combo has some features either unique to it or not very widespread, especially not in combination with other such features.
 The stroller has all-wheel suspension, linked rear brakes, a one-hand fold, a multi-position reclining seat and a removable canopy, among other things.
 The seat is rather simple, but it does meet all safety standards and requirements.
 It is also very lightweight.

 This combo may be not too cheap, but it is not the most expensive of existing car seat and stroller combinations.
 Either way, it is very convenient for the parents, comfortable for the child, and easy to use among other things.
-The combo’s price is approximately $380, however, it is completely justified by the fact the seat is one of the safest car seats in the world.
+The combo’s price is relatively high, however, it is completely justified by the fact the seat is one of the safest car seats in the world.
 And you get the stroller, too.

 Car seat covers